PaulskPt/D1-Mini-TFT-Shield/Examples/Spotify_Album_Art_PaulskPt/README.md

 # Final notes:

-To be able to use the Spotify Album Art sketch one needs to have at least a Spotify Premium account.
+To be able to use the Spotify Album Art sketch one needs to have at least a `Spotify Premium account`.
 Then one has to create a Spotify Developer Account.
-After this account is created one has to create at least one app in the Developer website personal Dashboard.
+After this account is created one has to create at least one app in the Developer website `personal Dashboard`.
-Then, in the Settings one has to add the return address, e.g.: http:192.168.0.120/callback/ to whitelist this address to redirect to after authentication success OR failure.
+Then, in the `Settings` one has to add the `return address`, e.g.: `http:192.168.0.120/callback/` to whitelist this address to redirect to after authentication success OR failure.
 This is needed during the creation of the first RefreshToken.
-Next one has to build, flash and run the sketch getRefreshToken (from the examples of the spotify-api-arduino repo of Brian Lough).
-If this run proceeds successful, the obtained RefreshToken has to be inserted into the SpotifyAlbumArt.ino sketch, where is the line:
+Next one has to build, flash and run the sketch `getRefreshToken` (from the examples of the `spotify-api-arduino` repo of Brian Lough).
+If this run proceeds successful, the obtained `RefreshToken` has to be inserted into the `Spotify_Album_Art.ino` sketch, where is the line:
 ```
     //#define SPOTIFY_REFRESH_TOKEN "AAAAAAAAAABBBBBBBBBBBCCCCCCCCCCCDDDDDDDDDDD"
 ```